dart-lang/language/working/static metaprogramming/feature_specification.md

 }
 ```

-The [ClassDeclaration][ClassDeclaration] instance you get here provides all the
+The [ClassDeclaration][] instance you get here provides all the
 introspective information to you that is available for classes in the
 `declaration` phase.

-The `builder` instances also provide an api that allows you to retrieve an
+The `builder` parameter also provides an api that allows you to retrieve an
-introspection object for any `Type` object available to the macro itself, so
+introspection object for any `Type` object available to the macro at runtime.
+The introspection capabilites of these objects are limited to the information
+produced by the previous macro phase of macros, similar to the capabilites
-for instance the [DeclarationBuilder][DeclarationBuilder] class (which
+provided for type references on the declaration.
-[ClassDeclarationBuilder][ClassDeclarationBuilder] extends), exposes the
-[typeDeclarationOf][typeDeclarationOf] api.

 ### Code Building API

-At the root of the API for generating code, are the [Code][Code] and
+At the root of the API for generating code, are the [Code][] and `*Builder`
+classes.

+- The [Code][] class and its subtypes are first-class representations of
+  pieces of Dart programs, essentially abstract syntax trees.
-`*Builder` classes.
-The `*Builder` instance is always passed as the second
-argument to the methods you override in your macro.
+- The `*Builder` instance is always passed as the second argument to the methods

-In your macro, you will generally use the introspection api you are given in
+  you implement in your macro, and is what you use to actually augment the
-order to construct the desired [Code][Code], and then pass that to an api from
-the builder instance in order to add it to the program.
+  program with [Code][].

 There is a different type of `*Builder` for each specific type of macro, for
-instance if you look at the [DeclarationBuilder][DeclarationBuilder] class, you
+instance if you look at the [DeclarationBuilder][] class, you will see this
-will see this interface method `void addToLibrary(Declaration declaration)`.
+interface method `void addToLibrary(Declaration declaration)`.
+The
-The [Declaration][Declaration] class here is a subtype of [Code][Code].
+[Declaration][] class here is a subtype of [Code][].

-Most subtypes of [Code][Code] require fully syntactically valid code in order to
+Most subtypes of [Code][] require fully syntactically valid code in order to
 be constructed, but where you need to build up something in smaller pieces you
-can use the [Fragment][Fragment] subtype.
-Any arbitrary String can be passed to
+can use the [Fragment][] subtype.
+Any arbitrary String can be passed to this
-this class, allowing you to build up your code fragments however you like.
+class, allowing you to build up your code fragments however you like.

 ## Scoping